Hundreds of thousands in deluged California are without power as state's 11th atmospheric river sweeps through - KTVZ

 Top wind gusts of 74 mph were measured at San Francisco Airport, 97 mph at Santa Clara County’s Loma Prieta and 93 mph at Alameda County’s Mines Tower, according to the National Weather Service.

-The combination of strong winds and heavy rain also left over 270,500 homes and businesses without power across California, many of them in Santa Clara County south of San Francisco, according to PowerOutage.US.
+The combination of strong winds and heavy rain also left over 206,000 homes and businesses without power across California early Wednesday, many of them in Santa Clara County south of San Francisco, according to PowerOutage.US.

 About 30 million people across California remain under flood alerts as the storm wallops the state with repeated rounds of heavy rain and mountain snow, with rain pummeling already saturated land, threatening more dangerous floods and mudslides.